From Tokens to Layers: Redefining Stall-Free Scheduling for MoE Serving with Layered Prefill: Layered Prefill Design

 \subsection{Implementation Details}

 We adapt the number of layer groups to the input length.
-Concretely, we choose the number of groups $G$ so that the \emph{prefill work per iteration} approximately matches a 512-token chunk in the chunked prefill baseline:
+Concretely, we choose the number of groups $N_{lg}$ so that the \emph{prefill work per iteration} approximately matches a 512-token chunk in the chunked prefill baseline:

-Hence, for a long prompt of length 8{,}192 we set $G=16$, whereas for a short prompt of length 512 we set $G=1$.
+Hence, for a long prompt of length 8{,}192 we set $N_{lg}=16$, whereas for a short prompt of length 512 we set $N_{lg}=1$.
 This choice aligns the processing granularity with chunked prefill at a chunk size of 512, making iteration time and admission cadence comparable across schedulers and isolating the effect of switching the scheduling axis (layers vs. tokens).
 Here, 512 is an arbitrary value and could just as well be 256 or 1024.
 We use 512 in our experiments to ensure a fair comparison with chunked prefill configured with a chunk size of 512.
+When combining chunked prefill and layered prefill for very long contexts, we typically use a large chunk size (e.g., 8192) and apply layered prefill with a specific group size (e.g., $N_{lg}=16$) within each chunk.
 When multiple small inputs arrive concurrently, we merge them into a single batch to improve efficiency.

 We implement layered prefill on top of vLLM~\cite{sosp-2023-vllm}.
-Attention is implemented with FlashAttention-3~\cite{neurips-2024-flashattention_v3}; most computations use custom CUDA kernels, and remaining layers use \texttt{torch.compile}.
-We adopt CUDA Graphs to accelerate prefill and decode stages.
+Attention leverages FlashAttention-3~\cite{neurips-2024-flashattention_v3}; most computations use custom CUDA kernels, and the remaining layers use \texttt{torch.compile}.
+We adopt CUDA Graphs to accelerate the prefill and decode stages.